-All of the other competing computers with CRTs use offthe-shelf monitors or TV modifications.
-In this instance, as with the recorder, PET breaks with tradition, gaining improved cost/performance by replacing hardware with firmware.
-The complex sync signals, which use up hardware in both the traditional character generators and monitor, are generated by firmware and the very powerful 6522 I/O chip.
-The video, horizontal and vertical drives are also available on the rear user terminal.
-Because the video board doesn't need to decode sync or amplify video, it's simpler (and cheaper) than competing models.
-Since the screen is built in close to the operator's eyes, it can be smaller than a separate monitor (such as the TRS-80) and still provide the same legibility -another saving.

-There is only one external adjustment: contrast.
+Photo 8 shows PET's TV board.
+All of the other competing computers with CRTs use off-the-shelf monitors or TV modifications.
+As with the recorder, PET breaks with tradition, gaining improved cost/performance by replacing hardware with firmware.
+The complex sync signals which use up hardware in both the traditional character generators and monitor are generated by firmware and the very powerful 6522 I/O chip.
+The video, horizontal, and vertical drives are also available on the rear "user terminal".
+The video board doesn't need to decode sync or amplify video, so it's simpler (and cheaper) than competing models.
+Since the screen is built-in close to the operator's eyes, it can be smaller than a separate monitor (such as the TRS-80) and still provide the same legibility -- another saving.
+There is only one external adjustment: "contrast".
 My PET needed vertical centering.
-It was done with the black tabs on the neck of the CRT.
-A small pot at the rear adjusts the height.
-So far it has been very stable and provides a steady picture with a superior bandwidth, another A-rated example of cutting costs with creative system design.
+It was done with the tabs on the neck of the CRT.
+See Photo 9.
+A small pot at the rear adjusts the heigth.
+So far it has been very stable and provides a steady picture with a superior bandwidth, another "A" rated example of cutting costs with creative system design.

-The CPU Board

-Photo 8 shows the CPU board-PET's brain.
+Photo // shows the CPU board -- PET's brain.
 It takes less than two minutes to remove it.
-Wiring harnesses cost noney.
-Both the PET and the Ti.S-80 keep them to a minimum.
-The board plugconnects to the power supply, keyboard, video and recorder.
+Wiring harnesses cost money.
+Both the PET and the TRS-80 keep it to a minimum.
+Photo-shows how It plug-connects to the power supply, keyboard, video, and recorder.
 Incidentally, be careful with the keyboard plug.
 Mine became intermittent after its first replacement.
-The leaf spring contacts in the female cord connector are easily overstressed and may have to be re-formed with a probe.

-Photo 8.
-PET's brain: Top 16 chips are RAM.
-Seven ROM chips below contain operating firmware.
-Power supply and cassette #1 are along right side.
-Output ports are along bottom (rear).
-BUS and memory expansion are at left.

-Note how the four expansion connectors are made directly to the board through slots in the side and rear of the case-a far more efficient arrangement than that of any of my other systems.
-At this time there is nothing available to connect to them, but when there is, the difference between the utility of the PET and the TRS-80 is likely to give the PET a big competitive edge (see Photo 2).

-The long connector on the left-hand side has what the TRS-80 has on its single expansion port.
+The leaf spring contacts in the female cord connector are easily overstressed and may have to be reformed with a probe.
+Note how the four expansion connectors are made directly to the board through slots in the side and rear of the case, a far more efficient arrangement than that of any of my other systems.
+At this time there is nothing available to connect to them, but when there is, the difference between the utility of the PET and the TRS-80 is likely to give the PET a big competitive edge (see Photo $\gtrsim$ ).
+The long connector on the righthand side has what the TRS-80 has on its single expansion port.
 In addition, the addressing is available decoded into 4K blocks.
-Current plans call for its use in RAM, ROM and PROM (2716) expansion.
+Current plans call for its use in RAM, ROM, and PROM (2716) expansion.
 The monitor and assembly language will probably go into ROM.

-The current price of \$200 for 4K of RAM makes PET about the highest-priced RAM on the market.
+The current pricing of \$200 for 4K of RAM makes PET about the highest priced RAM on the market.
 When the 6550 moves out on its learning curve, PET should be in a position to provide the cheapest memory around.